Mandarin Chinese Learning Resources — The Ones We Used

 (If you’re curious how about in which contexts it’s “Mandarin” and in which it’s “Chinese”, check out my article on the complexities of being and speaking Chinese).

-And mostly, I’m proud of the fact that I got to this level of fluency — where I could read a newspaper article on the economy or politics and then discuss it intelligently — in one year thanks to my excellent teachers.
+But I couldn’t have gotten to this level without my excellent teachers.
 In fact, the main thing I learned through my Chinese studies was the importance of a great teacher.
 That’s why using italki for a tutor (or finding a great one in person) is still top of our list of recommendations.

 The core of our advice on learning languages remains the same:

 - Start with pinyin, and move quickly to characters

 - Get a teacher and study with them every day, prioritising speaking with them

 - Use your own custom word list, and ruthlessly prioritise the things you need to know.